PF

 Instructions

-- 1To make the marinade, combine the yogurt, olive oil, minced garlic, oregano, salt, and some freshly cracked pepper in a bowl.
-Use a fine holed cheese grater or a zester to scrape the thin layer of yellow zest from the lemon skin into the bowl.
-Also add the juice from half of the lemon (about 1-2 Tbsp).
-Stir until the ingredients are well combined.
-Roughly chop a big handful, or about 1/4 bunch, of parsley and stir it into the marinade.
+1. 1Combine the Greek yogurt, olive oil, minced garlic, oregano, salt, and freshly cracked pepper in a bowl.
+Use a zester to scrape the lemon zest into the bowl, then squeeze and add juice from half the lemon (about 1–2 Tbsp).
+Stir until well combined, then fold in the roughly chopped parsley.

 Nutrition — Per Serving